Stair Treads: Choosing the Right Material

 ✔ Utility Knife (Retractable Blade) – Ideal for cutting vinyl planks and sheets

-✔ Vinyl Cutter – A specialized tool for clean, straight cuts
+✔ Vinyl Cutter – A specialised tool for clean, straight cuts

 ✔ Jigsaw – For cutting around obstacles like pipes or vents